SebastianWilson/MLpage/index.md

 **Introduction/Background**

 Our group's area of research is **financial market analysis**.
-We intend to apply various machine learning techniques to identify and understand the factors that underlie asset performance, for instance, time period, trading volume, and the performance of related assets.
-Through this, we hope to be able to predict various market variables using past trends alone.
+We applied various machine learning techniques to identify and understand the factors that underlie asset performance - for instance, time period, trading volume, and the performance of related assets.
+We were able to predict various market variables using past trends alone.

 **Problem Definition**